Joshua-Miron/MemoryGame_DisneyPrincesses/README.md

-# MemoryGame_DisneyPrincesses
+# MemoryGame: DisneyPrincesses

 Simple JavaScript memory matching game.
 Feel free to pull and replace the gifs with those of your own choosing